 Know the Score Lectures

 Comprehensive in scope, these in-depth seminars occur during the Summer Festival and involve highly regarded lecturers from the Northwest and guest artists, representing unique aspects of the classical music world.
 These seminars are always rich in detail, reflecting the social and historical context of each composer and the specific repertoire of the concert evening.
 Each is augmented by a coveted visit to a concert rehearsal.
 Purchase a seminar ticket the same way you purchase a concert ticket.
 A limited number of seats may be sold at the door, depending on available space.

 Named to honor a beloved founding Board member, the Rosalie Chantiny Pre-Concert Talks are free and open to everyone, echoing Rosalie’s inquisitive nature, fond wit and charm.
-Pre-concert talks begin at 6:30 pm, one hour before 7:30 pm performances.
+Pre-concert talks begin one hour before Festival concerts.

 Guest Artists as “Musicians-in-Residence”

 We call our guest artists Musicians-in-Residence when they focus their talents on the role of “teaching artists” for island music students and our preschoolers, too.
 The results are both inspirational and practical!
 Musical story times, rhythm call-and-response, and the language of music introduce 3-7 year olds to the cadences of a lifetime.
 OICMF guests artists are welcomed into the classrooms of K-12 music students and their teachers, offering skills-building techniques, mentoring for instructors and advanced students, and a peek into the lives of highly trained musicians.
 Talented Orcas Island community musicians have also stepped forward to help.
 Their enthusiasm is reflected in a new cadre of volunteer OIMCF Pied Pipers, who individually visit our preschools to “show and tell” how their instruments look, work, sound, and bring joy.

 Master Classes and Tune-Ups